 There are a couple other interesting innovations in Bug Chucker that are worth noting because they’re bound to catch on.
 First is the unique left-hand mode that allows the player to re-orient the device so that the screen switches to adjust for right or left handed players.
 And second is the dynamic scoring that allow the points to continue to rack up behind the scenes until the player decides the shot is over.
 This handily prevents the grating frustration of just missing some extra points because the game decides to stop prematurely.

-You may checkout the video demo of most addictive game for Android Bug Chucker.
+You may checkout the video demo of most addictive Android game Bug Chucker.

 (At this point we were suppose to put in some fake quote from Rand Miller, the founder of Cyan Worlds, but we figured that everyone who reads these press releases knows that the quotes are written by some crack team of marketing wonks who fine-tune the wording to have the biggest impact with the most people, while at the same time expertly expunge anything that might appear controversial in any way and in the process suck the life and character from the person they’ve attempted to encapsulate.
 So we just made Rand write the press release.)

 Bug Chucker is most addictive game for Android.
-Bug Chucker is a lot of bang for the buck (literally) with an ad-free price of around a buck (depending on your country).
+Bug Chuker is a lot of bang for the buck (literally) with an ad-free price of around a buck (depending on your country).
 It’s available on all iPhone devices and lots of Android devices.
-You can free download Bug Chucker from Android Market here.
+You can free download Bug Chuker from Android Market here.